-Melbourne will be the first international pilot city for Uber Air, with flights scheduled to start from 2020 and commercial operations to commence from 2023.
+Melbourne will be the first international pilot city for Uber Air, with test flights scheduled to start from 2020 and commercial operations to commence from 2023.

 Taking Uber’s tech to the sky, Uber Air aims to open up urban air mobility, and help alleviate transport congestion on the ground.
 In the long term, Uber’s vision is for electric vehicles to transport tens of thousands of people across cities for the same price as an UberX trip over the same distance.